codinglegend/Warcraft/README.md

 Warcraft III is a famous strategy video game by Blizzard.
 In this game, players can build barracks and then use them to train footmen which they can later use to fight other players' units.

 We're going to use OOP to model out Warcraft III's unit training for the Human Race.
-You'll be reading XCTest examples to determine what functionality needs to be built and then build it to make all the specs pass or else the Human race will die!
+You'll be reading XCTest examples to determine what functionality needs to be built and then build it to make all the tests pass or else the Human race will die!

 NOTE: The logic will not be identical to that of Warcraft III... deal with it!